firebase/geofire-js/README.md

 #### GeoQuery.on(eventType, callback)

 Attaches a `callback` to this query for a given `eventType`.
-The `callback` will be passed two parameters, the location's key and the location's [latitude, longitude] pair.
+The `callback` will be passed three parameters, the location's key, the location's [latitude, longitude] pair, and the distance in KM from the query's center.

 Valid `eventType` values are `key_entered`, `key_left`, and `key_moved`.